Computer Aided Design

-A CAD operator is able to interpret data from multiple sources, apply traditional drafting skills, utilize operating system software, follow industrial practices and company procedures related to CAD work, and efficiently perform all related tasks to produce final drawings and CAD models.
+This program prepares you to use computer aided design (CAD) to interpret data from multiple sources, apply traditional drafting skills, utilize operating system software and follow industrial practices and company procedures related to CAD work.
+Graduates will be able to efficiently perform all tasks related to producing final drawings and CAD models.